The Godfather: Critical response

-Roger Ebert of the Chicago Sun Times praised the casting by Coppola and Ruddy: "As the Irish cop, for example, they simply slide in Sterling Hayden and let the character go about his business."
-He wrote that "Coppola has found a style and a visual look for all this material so "The Godfather" becomes something of a rarity: a really good movie squeezed from a bestseller.
+Roger Ebert of the Chicago Sun Times named The Godfather the best film of 1972.
+He praised the casting by Coppola and Ruddy: "As the Irish cop, for example, they simply slide in Sterling Hayden and let the character go about his business."
+He wrote that:

+Coppola has found a style and a visual look for all this material so "The Godfather" becomes something of a rarity: a really good movie squeezed from a bestseller.
 The decision to shoot everything in period decor (the middle and late 1940s) was crucial; if they'd tried to save money as they originally planned, by bringing everything up-to-date, the movie simply wouldn't have worked.
 But it's uncannily successful as a period piece, filled with sleek, bulging limousines and postwar fedoras.
 Coppola and his cinematographer, Gordon Willis, also do some interesting things with the color photography.
-The earlier scenes have a reddish-brown tint, slightly overexposed and feeling like nothing so much as a 1946 newspaper rotogravure supplement."
-Ebert named The Godfather the best film of 1972.
+The earlier scenes have a reddish-brown tint, slightly overexposed and feeling like nothing so much as a 1946 newspaper rotogravure supplement.

 The Chicago Tribunes Gene Siskel gave the film four out of four, commenting that it was "very good".

 Desson Howe of The Washington Post called the film a "jewel" and wrote that Coppola deserves most of the credit for the film.
 Writing for The New York Times, Vincent Canby felt that Coppola had created one of the "most brutal and moving chronicles of American life" and went on to say that it "transcends its immediate milieu and genre".
 Director Stanley Kubrick thought the film had the best cast ever and could be the best movie ever made.
 Director Steven Spielberg listed it among his favorite films.
 Stanley Kauffmann of The New Republic wrote negatively of the film in a contemporary review, claiming that Pacino "rattles around in a part too demanding for him", while also criticizing Brando's make-up and Rota's score.

-Previous mafia films had looked at the gangs from the perspective of an outraged outsider.
+Previous Mafia films had looked at the gangs from the perspective of an outraged outsider.
 In contrast, The Godfather presents the gangster's perspective of the Mafia as a response to corrupt society.
-Although the Corleone family is presented as immensely rich and powerful, no scenes depict prostitution, gambling, loan sharking or other forms of racketeering.
+Although the Corleone family is presented as immensely rich and powerful, no scenes depict prostitution, gambling, loan sharking, or other forms of racketeering.
 George De Stefano argues that the setting of a criminal counterculture allows for unapologetic gender stereotyping (such as when Vito tells a weepy Johnny Fontane to "act like a man") and is an important part of the film's appeal.